cloudoperators/greenhouse/docs/reference/components/catalog.md

 > password is the Personal Access Token (PAT) for accessing the Git repository.

-### Configure Secret for GitHub App authentication:
+### Configure Secret for GitHub App authentication

 Pre-requisites: